Overview

 Telecommunications, Transportation, Insurance and Infrastructure

 - Wheel Pros, Inc., a leading vertically integrated platform for aftermarket automotive enhancements, in a comprehensive liability management transaction that enhanced the company’s liquidity and deleveraged its balance sheet.
-Nearly all of the company’s existing term loan lenders participated in the transaction, with such lenders investing $235 million of new capital and exchanging at a discount over $1.1 billion of existing debt for new term loans.
+Nearly all of the company’s existing term loan lenders participated in the transaction, with such lenders investing $235 million of new capital and exchanging over $1.1 billion of existing debt for new term loans.

 - Transworld Systems Inc. — Represented an ad hoc committee of second lien bondholders in connection with Transworld Systems Inc.’s out-of-court restructuring of more than $500 million of funded debt obligations.
 Transworld is a national provider of accounts receivable management, debt collection, and loan servicing solutions.
 The restructuring was implemented as a simultaneous exchange offer, rights offering, and prepackaged plan solicitation, and ultimately obtained the support of 99% of second lien bondholders, reduced Transworld’s debt by more than $460 million, and raised $40 million of new equity capital.

 - YRC Worldwide, Inc., one of the world’s largest LTL transportation businesses, in a comprehensive multi-year out-of-court restructuring.
-The transactions restructured more than $1.5 billion in bond and secured debt, converted parts of YRC’s senior credit facility into equity, provided for a $100 million new-money investment, extended the maturity of refinanced debt obligations and deferred pension obligations.
+The transactions restructured more than $1.5 billion in bond and secured debt, converted parts of YRC’s senior credit facility into equity, provided for a $100 million new-money investment, extended the maturity of certain refinanced debt obligations and deferred pension obligations.
 The restructuring was supported by the major unions and more than 20 different multi-employer pension funds.

 - Central Security Group, Inc., one of the nation’s largest providers of home and business security and automation, in an out-of-court debt-for-equity exchange that significantly improved the Company’s overall capital structure, eliminated approximately $250 million of the Company’s funded debt and included a new $25 million revolving credit facility commitment.
 The out-of-court transaction was executed after the Company successfully solicited support from 100% of its lenders.